ed-conte/personal-literature-review-website/design-plan/design-journey.md

 ### Website Topic (Milestone 1)

+OLD answer:
-database of lore on Fromsoftware's Dark souls series of video games.
+> database of lore on Fromsoftware's Dark souls series of video games.
 These games possess deep complicated pantheons of gods and monsters.
 Each page will be a different entry in the series with sections for characters, timelines, and landmark events.

+NEW answer:
+> My website will be a personal diary of books that I have read recently.
+The site will focus on historical fiction, and the select few genres that I have the strongest connection to: classical literature, gothic horror, epic poetry, and medieval fantasy

 ## Personal Website Design Exploration (Milestone 1)